Thursday, November 21, 2013

 The Unheroic Demise of Marvel Heroic Roleplaying

-In the world of super-hero comics the death of a hero can be an ostentatious event and great characters often don't stay dead for long.
-Unfortunatly I feel that the loss of licencing from Marvel for Margaret Weiss Productions' Marvel Heroic Roleplaying will not follow the same narrative cycle as the heros it portrays.
+In the world of superhero comics the death of a hero can be an ostentatious event and great characters often don't stay dead for long.
+Unfortunately, I feel that the loss of licencing from Marvel for Margaret Weiss Productions' Marvel Heroic Roleplaying will not follow the same narrative cycle as the heroes it portrays.

 Annihilation - omen of an RPG.